hyurl/alar/README.md

 // src/index.ts
 import { ModuleProxy } from "separ";

-// expose and merge the app as a namespace under the global namespace declare global {
+// Expose and merge the app as a namespace under the global namespace. declare global {
     namespace app { }
 }

-// create the instance
+// Create the instance.
-expot const App = global["app"] = new ModuleProxy("app", __dirname);
+export const App = global["app"] = new ModuleProxy("app", __dirname);

-// watch file changes and hot-reload modules App.watch();
+// Watch file changes and hot-reload modules.
+App.watch();
 ```